goFrendiAsgard/zaruba/docs/utilities/env/README.md

 Available Commands:
-  get         Get current environment variables as jsonMap print       Print a jsonMap as environment variable declarations read        Read environment variable declarations from environment file as a jsonMap
+  get         Get current environment variables as jsonMap print       Print a jsonMap as environment variable declarations read        Read environment variable from env file and return a jsonMap

 Flags:
   -h, --help   help for env